-Marketing and Promotion - Development of market opportunities for agricultural products (WA)
+Marketing and Promotion - Development of market opportunities for agricultural products (WA) Period of implementation: 1995-ongoing.

 Market and promotion activities of the West Australian State Government.
 Half allocated to K1, other half to K2.

 Marketing of Eggs Adjustment Assistance Scheme (WA)